amirf147/kaldi-dragonfly-gammars/README.md

 # kaldi-dragonfly-grammars
-## Current Status and Plans (06 May 2024)

-I'm currently developing a custom grammar/rule set, starting from https://github.com/daanzu/kaldi-grammar-simple.git and incorporating the GUI from https://github.com/caspark/dragonfly-frons.git.

-I am also thinking of just moving to exclusively use Caster.
-My customization for that will be at this repository: https://github.com/amirf147/caster-user-directory

-I initially would like to have most of the functionality from https://github.com/amirf147/wsrmacros set up.
+## Current Status: 01 June 2024
+I have shifted my development focus to: https://github.com/amirf147/caster-user-directory-and-notes I am now using caster fulltime from my computer control needs.

 ## Window Switching
-I use numbered win keys for window switching with the following modifications to the taskbar in Windows 10:
+I use numbered and negative numbered windows keys for window switching with the following modifications to the taskbar in Windows 10:
 - From windows settings app: Never combine taskbar buttons
 - From windows settings app: Vertical taskbar on the right side